Days of the Week in French With Examples and Pronunciation

 Date (f) | Date |

-Using the days of the week correctly in French involves understanding a few crucial grammatical points.
+Using the days of the week correctly in French is simple if you remember these essential rules.

-Unlike in English, the days of the week in French are always written with a lowercase first letter.
+- Lowercase Usage: Unlike in English, the days of the week in French are always written in lowercase, unless they begin a sentence.

 Important Note: The definite article “le” is also commonly used with other general time expressions: